(tickets for Feb 10-11 will now be valid May 26-27)

 Emeritus Professor Judy Atkinson is hosting a workshop on individual and collective writing.
 Founder of We Al-Li; a Jiman (central west Queensland) and Bundjalung (northern New South Wales) woman, she is author of Trauma Trails and collaborated on Listen_Up with r e a for The Big Anxiety, 2019.

-Dr Charulatha Mani (UQ), Indian-Australian performer-musicologist, presenting a song writing based workshop.
+Dr Charulatha Mani (UQ), Indian-Australian performer-musicologist, presenting a song writing based workshop with Erica Rose Jeffrey.

 Uti Kulintjaku (represented by Rene Kulitja, Nyunmiti Burton and Wanatjura Lewis) – formed by Ngangkari (traditional healers) and multi-artform artists of the NPY Women’s Council, Uti Kulintjaku is an innovative, Aboriginal-led mental health literacy project that takes its name from a Pitjantjatjara phrase that means ‘to listen, think and understand clearly’.
 Uti Kulintjaku have created virtual reality artworks (to be presented at The Big Reach) describing the experiences of trauma and mental health through traditional Tjukurpa such as Man in the Log.
 Their performance-presentation explores mental health, trauma and healing from Anangu perspectives.